 access to knowledge and best practices and offering mobility programs.
 Lastly, the work we do free of

-charge for charitable organizations puts our knowledge at the service of the professionalization and
+for charitable organizations puts our knowledge at the service of the

 continuation of their work.